Last Updated on December 16, 2019 by Inspire Malibu

 Approaches For Treating Co-Occurring Disorders

-- service individualization
+- Service individualization

-- engagement in treatment
+- Engagement in treatment

-- treatment compliance
+- Treatment compliance

-- mental health symptoms
+- Mental health symptoms

-- overall outcomes
+- Overall outcomes

-There are no two ways about the fact that one of these problems can be the root of the other one.
+There are no two ways around the fact that one of these problems can be the root of the other one.
 Patients have many times reported that they drink because they are depressed.

-- Roughly 50 percent of individuals with severe mental disorders are affected by substance abuse.
+- Roughly 50 percent of individuals with severe mental disorders are affected by substance abuse

-- Thirty-seven percent of alcohol abusers and 53 percent of drug abusers also have at least one serious mental illness.
+- Thirty-seven percent of alcohol abusers and 53 percent of drug abusers also have at least one serious mental illness

-- Of all people diagnosed as mentally ill, 29 percent abuse either alcohol or drugs.
+- Of all people diagnosed as mentally ill, 29 percent abuse either alcohol or drugs

 There are a number of rehabilitation centers that offer expert treatment for dual diagnosis or co-occurring disorders.
 They integrate mental health and addiction treatment modalities into a single, comprehensive program specifically designed to meet the individual patient’s condition.